 Telegram CEO Pavel Durov arrested at airport near Paris, French media reports

-French police arrested Telegram CEO and founder Pavel Durov on Saturday at an airport near Paris for alleged offences related to the popular messaging app, French media reported.
+French police arrested Telegram CEO and founder Pavel Durov on Saturday at an airport near Paris for alleged offenses related to the popular messaging app, French media reported.

 The French-Russian billionaire, 39, was detained at Le Bourget airport north of the French capital on Saturday evening, one of the officials told AFP, speaking on condition of anonymity.